Last Updated on October 27, 2023

 The most frequent use is to measure changes in calcium levels at synapses as a proxy for changes in neural activity, helping researchers discern the links between behavior states and the firing patterns of neurons.
 But the same technique is also used to monitor the activity of GPCRs and ion channel drug targets.

 When used with freely moving animals, fiber optic tethers can be problematic.
-The cable can prevent animals from using exercise wheels or shelters or get tangled in complicated environments, limiting behavioral testing.
+The cable can prevent animals from using exercise wheels or shelters or getting tangled in complicated environments, limiting behavioral testing.
 Cables can also cause artifacts when used with video tracking software.
 For example, the cable often continues to sway after the animal has stopped moving, making it difficult to recognize freezing behavior during fear conditioning studies.
 Placing all of the necessary components for fiber photometry in a small lightweight headstage ends these problems.

 Please stop by our booth during SfN 2019 to ask for a demonstration and visit our product page for more information.